DIAGNijmegen/website-content/content/pages/projects/panda-challenge.md

 ## Participate in the challenge

 The challenge is hosted on Kaggle.
-Please signup here: https://www.kaggle.com/c/prostate-cancer-grade-assessment/overview
+Please signup at the [Kaggle webite](https://www.kaggle.com/c/prostate-cancer-grade-assessment/overview).

 ## Organizers